dorantor/php-webmaster-tools-downloads/README.md

-# GWTdata: Download website data from Google Webmaster Tools as CSV.
+# GWT data tools: Download website data from Google Webmaster Tools for automated processing

 ## Introduction

 NB!
-Take note that this fork is not backward compatible with eyecatchup/php-webmaster-tools-downloads.
-It introduces few breaking changes:
+This fork is not backward compatible with eyecatchup/php-webmaster-tools-downloads.
-- setDateRange(DateTime $dateStart, DateTime $dateEnd) instead of setDateRange(array $dateRanges)
-- downloadCSV_XTRA($site, $tableName, $savepath='.') instead of DownloadCSV_XTRA($site, $savepath=".", $tokenUri, $tokenDelimiter, $filenamePrefix, $dlUri)
+Consider it as major version change.

-This project provides an easy way to automate downloading of data tables from Google Webmaster Tools and tries to provide a PHP alternative to the Python script available here http://code.google.com/p/webmaster-tools-downloads/, for downloading CSV files from Google Webmaster Tools.
+This project provides an easy way to automate retrieval of data from Google Webmaster Tools and makes it possible to either save data as it is(in CSV) or have it in PHP arrays for further processing(saving to DB, for example).

-Unlike the python script (or a perfect clone), this solution does NOT require an extra client library or zend package be installed in order to run.
-Also it has some advanced functionality.
+Compared to ancestor it's a little bit more verbose, but provides more control, which is important for integration into bigger projects.
+Best description of how to use it you will find in examples.
+Feel free to copy code from there.

 ### Features

-Since the official download list (used by the python script) returns download URLs for 1.)
-Top Search Queries and 2.)
-Top Pages only, but via the web interface there're much more downloads available, i extended the GWTdata class, so you can now download website data for:
+List of data sources is almost the same as in eyecatchup/php-webmaster-tools-downloads except dropped support for CRAWL_ERRORS(see below):

  - TOP_PAGES
  - TOP_QUERIES
- - CRAWL_ERRORS
  - CONTENT_ERRORS
  - CONTENT_KEYWORDS
  - LATEST_BACKLINKS